|SOA Watch Staff|

 Arturo J. Viscarra - Advocacy Coordinator

-Arturo was born in El Salvador, but was forced to leave with his family due to the civil war.
+Arturo was born in El Salvador, but was forced to leave during the the country's civil war.
 His family lived in Guatemala and Colombia before permanently resettling in the U.S. He studied International Relations at the University of Delaware before obtaining a Master's in International Relations and a Juris Doctor from Boston University.
-He has practiced immigration law since 2007, which has allowed him to better understand the root causes that make Central Americans emigrate to the U.S. - principally the disastrous US-sponsored military and economic policies.
-The SOA graduate-led Honduran coup of 2009 outraged and inspired Arturo to transform from an observer into an activist.
+He has practiced immigration law since 2007, which has allowed him to better understand the root causes that make Central Americans emigrate to the U.S. - principally disastrous US-supported military, economic, and immigration policies.
+The SOA graduate-led Honduran coup of 2009 and the repression it unleashed led Arturo to realize that he needed to not only be an advocate for individuals' rights, but an organizer to help build greater solidarity with the immigrant diaspora, those in Latin America, and everyone else that struggles against exploitation and militarization.

 Brigitte Gynther - Activante